nest/nest-simulator/extras/userdoc/md/documentation/part-1-neurons-and-simple-neural-networks.md

     nest.Connect(multimeter, neuron2)

 Run the simulation and plot the results, they will look incorrect.
 To fix this you must plot the two neuron traces separately.
-Remove lines 22 to 26 from your script. and replace them with the following lines
+Replace the code that extracts the events from the `multimeter` with the following lines.

     pylab.figure(2)
     Vms1 = dmm["events"]["V_m"][::2] # start at index 0: till the end: each second entry